Unsure how to set up your captive insurance company structure? Luckily, there is a typical structure to follow.

-As a reminder, a captive insurance company is an insurance company that a business owner or owners sets up to insure their own risks.
-Although the businesses and policies they write are varied, most captive insurance companies are structured in a similar way.
-Captive insurance companies are nearly always set up as a calendar year, C corporation (C-corp).
-They may also be an LLC that is taxed as a C-corp.
-A C-corp is a legal structure for a corporation in which the owners, or shareholders, are taxed separately from the entity.
+As a reminder, a captive company is a business that sets up its own insurances to cover its own risks, and the majority of captive insurance companies are structured in a certain way.
+The primary captive insurance structure is a C-corp, or a LLC that is taxed as a C-corp.
+A c-corp (C corporation) is a legal structure for a corporation in which the owners, or shareholders, are taxed separately from the entity

-The business (on the left) , pays premium to the captive insurance company (middle).
-When the captive distributes dividends, it goes to the shareholders of the captive insurance company.
-In the vast majority of captive scenarios, the shareholders of the captive are identical to the shareholders of the insured business.
+The business, which is on top, pays premium to the captive.
+The captive insurance company is in the middle.
+When dividing dividends, it goes to the shareholders.
+Shareholders are the ones who own the captive insurance company, and in the vast majority of cases the shareholders of the captive are the same shareholders as the original business.

 The PATH Act